 Cassie remained a part of the team into the "New 52," but with an altered origin that made her a relative of Wonder Woman rather than simply an ally.

 Raven5 of 12The aloof, mysterious Raven is a fan favorite, and the catalyst for an entire era of the Titans.
 Her father, the demonic Trigon, was one of the primary villains of the Wolfman/Perez New Teen Titans.

 Raven's legacy has carried into other media, where she's become one of the primary faces of the Titans.
 Raven's connection to the Titans continued into the "New 52," albeit with slightly different origins.
-She's one of the members of the team who will join the Teen Titans rather than their adult counterparts in "Rebirth."
+She's one of the members of Teen Titans rather than their adult counterparts the Titans in "Rebirth."

 Conner Kent6 of 12Characters with a "super" legacy have rarely been part of the Teen Titans, but all that changed when Conner Kent, A.K.A.
 Kon-El, A.K.A.
 Superboy joined the team when Geoff Johns relaunched the team with a mix of new and classic members.